About the Minnesota Justice Foundation

 Since the summer of 1983 MJF has funded 583 Summer Clerks and the MJF Student Chapters have funded 169 summer clerks.

-In the 2012-2013 school year LSPSP students served over 20,000 clients, providing over 60,000 hours of volunteer service – work equivalent to 29 full-time law clerks.Student Opportunities
+In the 2015-2016 school year, MJF placed over 1,100 students as part of our Law School Public Service Program (LSPSP), serving nearly 6,000 clients and providing nearly 27,000 hours of volunteer service – work equivalent to 13 full-time law clerks.Student Opportunities

 Mission and Core Values